davidfekke/fek.io/src/blog/2021-08-22/how-to-create-a-simple-twitter-bot.md

 ## Conclusion

 I think it is important to remember that these Bots should be used for good purposes.
-Most only services will try to prevent you from spamming their users.
+Most online services will try to prevent you from spamming their users.
 Try to be respectful of the other users that share your platforms.

 These Bots can be extremely useful, and when coupled with AI can be very powerful.